Cook Islands Arrival Airport: Which Airport to Fly into the Cook Islands© CookIslandsPocketGuide.com

 Flights to Rarotonga International Airport

-The Cook Islands is accessible to the rest of the world through New Zealand, Australia and French Polynesia (Tahiti) with a frequent international arrival schedule.
+The Cook Islands is accessible to the rest of the world through New Zealand, Australia, Hawai’i and French Polynesia (Tahiti) with a frequent international arrival schedule.
 Auckland (New Zealand) and Sydney (Australia) have the most flight connections with the rest of the world, so consider making your stopover at one of these two airports if you’re travelling from further afield.

 Learn more about flying directly to the Cook Islands in our guide, Which Airlines Fly to Rarotonga & the Cook Islands.